-A sample of published commentaries and opinion essays by Paul G. Harris
+A sample of published op-ed commentaries by Paul G. Harris

 How Hong Kong’s Carrie Lam may have triggered the Sino-US Cold War